Have friends and/or family in town for the holidays? Need something to do with them?

-Word to the wise: We went after Christmas last year, right when they opened for the night, and it wasn’t a complete nightmare getting there and parking.
+Word to the wise: we went after Christmas last year, right when they opened for the night, and it wasn’t a complete nightmare getting there and parking.

 Whale Watching Week

-Let me check my schedule!
+Let’s go!
 I have no one in town to entertain.
 I just really like whales.